8fold/php-xml-builder/README.md

 ## Details

-This library primarily came about from an experiment in which PHP was viewed without the additional capability of being a template engine.
-No need to parse a string to generate a complete string and future response.
+The origins of this library was an experiment where PHP was viewed as a "pure" programming language, not a template engine that grew into being a language.

-The secondary pain point was to keep the feel of writing human-friendly XML (tabs and spaces) while reducing the potential for human error; specifically, mismatched beginning and ending tags.
+The primary pain point was to maintain the feel of writing human-readable XML (tabs and spaces) while reducing the risk of human error; specifically, mismatched beginning and end tags.

-Finally, working with PHP:DOM and SimpleXML felt cumbersome when generating HTML and XML documents.
+The secondary pain point was that PHP:DOM and SimpleXML felt cumbersome when generating XML and HTML documents.

 ## Other